-If you are interested in how to become a Counselor in Maryland, make sure to comply with all standards and requirements.
+If you are interested in how to become an LPC in Maryland, make sure to comply with all standards and requirements.

 The state of Maryland requires that you achieve a Master’s degree in order to gain certification as school counselor.
 A Master’s degree is required, as well, for gaining licensure as Clinical Alcohol and Drug Counselor.
 Make the best grades that you possibly can in order to remain competitive for graduate school programs.

-Future Counselor: For Student in Maryland High School or Maryland High School Graduate
+Future LPC: For Student in Maryland High School or Maryland High School Graduate

 Your First Step: